13 Weeks • 16 College Credits

 Immerse Yourself in Latin America

-Verto Education’s Latin America semester is a two part trip with students spending the first 7-weeks in The Domincan Republic, followed by an additional 6-weeks exploring Costa Rica.
+Verto Education’s Latin America semester is a two-part semester with students spending the first 7 weeks in The Dominican Republic, followed by an additional 6 weeks exploring Costa Rica.

-Travelers will take part in meaningful, thought-provoking work in critical areas such as public health, sustainability and environmental studies and will make life-long connections with a small group of fellow travellers as you’re completely immersed in local communities and cultures.
+Students take part in meaningful, thought-provoking work in critical areas such as public health, sustainability and environmental studies and make life-long connections with a small group of fellow travelers while being completely immersed in local communities and cultures.

 The Semester At-a-Glance

 Upcoming Program Dates

 September 6th – December 5th, 2019 – Fall 2019 Semester

 February 3rd – May 3rd, 2020 – Spring 2020 Semester